3urobeat/node-steamid-resolver/README.md

 # node-steamid-resolver
-NPM library to get steamIDs from profile or group links and the other way around.
+NPM library to get steamIDs from profile or group links, the other way around and validate sharedfileIDs.
+Sharedfile IDs are used to uniquely identify Screenshots, Artworks and Guides on Steam.
-It can also return you all information Steam knows [about a profile](https://steamcommunity.com/id/3urobeat?xml=1) in a nice object format and check if a sharedfile ID (Screenshots, Artworks & Guides) is valid or not.
+It can also return you all information Steam knows [about a profile](https://steamcommunity.com/id/3urobeat?xml=1) in a nice object format.

 &nbsp;